Tim Langhorn – Hypnotherapist in Bath – Explores the beginnings of hypnosis and the practice of hypnotherapy as we know it today

 The use of the hypnotic experience

-The psychologist and psychoanalyst Sigmund Freud used hypnotherapy with his patients, around 1885.
-Yes, the father of psychoanalysis himself.
+The world renown psychologist and psychoanalyst Sigmund Freud used hypnotherapy with his patients.
+The father of psychoanalysis himself back in 1885.
 And that’s well over 125 years ago.
 Yet hypnosis is still surrounded by a certain amount of mysticism and myth.
 Many people I meet at my consulting room in Bath, have little or no experience with hypnosis.
-That is apart from what they have seen on the telly.
-A few have seen the helpful side from people like Paul McKenna.
-But most have just watched the stage hypnotist and his “look into my eyes, not around the eyes” tomfoolery.
+Apart from what they have seen on the telly or on stage.
+A few have seen the helpful side, from people like Paul McKenna.
+But most have just experienced the stage hypnotist and his “look into my eyes, not around the eyes” tomfoolery.

-So the mysticism and myth is promoted, in part, by the work of the stage hypnotist.
-This conjures up thoughts of people running around a stage acting like a frenzied chicken.
-Well this use of hypnosis is for entertainment and ridicule and is not what hypnotherapy is about.
+So the mysticism and myth is promoted in part, by the work of the stage hypnotist.
+Because it conjures up thoughts of people running around on stage, acting like frenzied chickens.
+This use of hypnosis is for entertainment only.
+It often humiliates and ridicules and is not what hypnotherapy is about.
 Far from it.
-The problem being that this is often the only thing people know about hypnosis.
-So many people attending the hypnotherapists consulting room for the first time are, not surprisingly, quite anxious about what may occur in any future session.
+The problem for therapists, is that this is often the only thing people know about hypnosis.
+So many people attending the hypnotherapists consulting room for the first time are, not surprisingly, quite anxious about the process.

-So, let me reassure those out there who are tainted by myth and mysticism.
-The stage hypnotist gives the impression that they are all powerful over your will and you will do as they command.
+So, I wan to reassure those out there who are tainted by myth and mysticism.
+The stage hypnotist gives the impression that they are all powerful.
+They somehow have control over your self-will and you always do as they command.
 This is in fact, not the case.
-Sorry to break your bubble of belief in hypnotists, but you are always still in control of what you do, and only go along with their suggestions because you’re game for a laugh.
+Sorry to break your bubble of belief in hypnotists, but you are always still in control.
+You are in control of what you do, and only go along with their suggestions, because you’re game for a laugh.
 When you experience hypnosis with a qualified hypnotherapist, you are also still in control.
-However, you go along with their suggestions, because you know that these suggestions are the pathways to the changes that will help you achieve your goals, safely.
+However, you go along with their suggestions, because you know that these suggestions are the pathways to the changes that will help you.
+To achieve your goals, safely.

 Hypnotherapy exploits that calm, relaxed and focussed state of mind, in such a way as to bring about positive change.
 Hypnotists however, those people in the entertainment industry, use it to get people to make fools of themselves.
-I have always said there are two things I have in common with a hypnotist:
+However, there are two things I have in common with a hypnotist:

 - We both use hypnosis